paladine/telearena_script/README.md

       several [TAFollow](https://github.com/paladine/telearena_follow) scripts to script multiple characters at the same time.
   * **double critical_percentage**
     * what percentage of health to bail, specified as a floating point number between 0->1.
 Executes your logoff command
+  * **bool heal_during_battle**
+    * whether you heal during battle.
+Typically true for a high priest, but likely false for a druid, who wants to kill their enemies quickly and then slowly heal with fadi after the threat is gone.
+  * **bool heal_group**
+    * whether to heal not only yourself, but also your group members with your single heal spells.
+If you have a group heal spell, set group_heal_spell instead of setting this value to true
   * **bool heal_spell_is_attack**
     * Whether you heal by attacking, i.e. a necromancer with yilazi
   * **bool big_heal_spell_is_attack**